 Adam’s investment in the development of Australian choral repertoire has led to the commissioning of new choral works by composers Gordon Hamilton and Dan Walker.
 Adam sits on the board of Luminescence Chamber Singers, the Canberra-based virtuosic chamber vocal ensemble and has served a member of the Australian National Choral Association’s National Council and NSW/ACT Chapter.

 Beyond his work with choirs, Adam is a seasoned stage performer, having performed principal music theatre roles in Assassins, Into the Woods, Elegies: A Song Cycle and Songs for a New World, to name but a few.
 More recently, he has performed principal roles in chamber opera productions.
 Adam’s stage performances have featured in the Sydney Gay and Lesbian Mardi Gras Festival, Sydney Festival and Queer Fringe for the Sydney Fringe Festival.
 Adam counts more than twenty musical and dramatic productions as either musical director, director, conductor or repetiteur.
-Adam is passionate about music and education, working as Director of Studies at an independent school in Sydney’s east, having previously been a Head of Music for many years.
+Adam is passionate about music and education, working as Deputy Principal at an independent school in Sydney’s east, having previously been a Head of Music for many years.